Experiments¶

 end

-Let's say we're amazed with FactoryBot#build_stubbed
+Let's say we're amazed with FactoryBot#build_stubbed and want to build a small

 bot to make the changes in a entire code base.
 Skip some database